by Slade Sohmer

 1. Bryan Cranston.
 He really sells the psychotic descent into madness of Howard Beale, the UBS newscaster who follows up his firing over bad ratings by vowing to kill himself on live television.
 The Breaking Bad star’s infamous "We're as mad as hell, and we're not going to take this anymore" scene alone is worth the price of admission.
 If you thought Cranston embodied LBJ is All the Way, wait until you see what he’s done with Beale.

 3. Diana Christensen.
 This is a villainously pitch-perfect role reserved for powerhouse actresses.
 Michelle Dockery, Downton Abbey’s Lady Mary Crawley, embodied the intelligence, grace and charm of Oscar winner Faye Dunaway in London, bringing both business acumen and temptress-level seduction to the boardroom and the bedroom.
-For the Broadway run, we’ve got Orphan Black star (and Emmy winner, nbd!)
-Tatiana Maslany making her Broadway debut.
-I feel confident she’ll take on this role with as much zest as Lady Mary herself.
+For the Broadway run, we’ve got Orphan Black star (and Emmy winner) Tatiana Maslany making her Broadway debut.
 Diana is a true feminist icon that keeps the story moving, and her obsession with the sensational makes for a sensational turn in this show.

-This is a 10/10, and it’s exactly the right show for the times.
+This is exactly the right show for the times.
 You will leave feeling as if it were written just this year for the stage, blown away by the acting and the set aesthetic, and you will want to see it again after you eventually get your wits about you.